AnoopP7/CSS587GaLAM/README.md

 ## Overview

 GaLAM is a two-stage outlier detection algorithm for feature matching that combines local affine verification with global geometric consistency.
-It addresses limitations of existing methods like ratio test, RANSAC, and AdaLAM by introducing principled geometric constraints for filtering incorrect matches.
+It addresses limitations of existing methods like ratio test, RANSAC, and AdaLAM by introducing geometric constraints for filtering incorrect matches.

 ### Algorithm Pipeline